This 5-Star Restaurant Quality Corned Silverside Recipe Is Surprisingly Easy to Make

 Then, change the water and bring it to a rapid boil.
 Then, change the water again.
 This process removes any impurities and any excess brine.

 In the last stage, cover with water again.
 Add the whole spices, crushed garlic, brown sugar, and apple cider vinegar to the pot.
 The brown sugar adds a subtle, sweet, caramelized flavor.
-While the vinegar counteracts the saltiness, this is due to its acidic notes.
+The vinegar counteracts the saltiness with its acidity.

 Can Corned Silverside Be Cooked In A Slow Cooker?

-Yes, a slow cooker is an excellent method for cooking corned silverside.
-The low and slow cooking process makes the meat incredibly tender.
+Yes, a slow cooker is an excellent way to cook corned silverside.
+The low-and-slow cooking process makes the meat incredibly tender.

 The flavors from the brine and spices infuse throughout the meat.
 Place the corned silverside, spices, and enough water to cover the meat into the slow cooker and cook on low for several hours.